evennia/evennia/docs/source/Setup/Setup-Overview.md

 # Server Setup and Life

-This documentation covers how to setup and maintain the server, from first install to opening your game to the public.
+This sums up all steps of maintaining your Evennia game from first installation to production release.

 ## Installation & running